Home » Water Quality » Contaminants » How To Remove Lead From Water (Step-by-Step)

 What are the health effects of drinking lead-contaminated water?

-Lead is a health hazard if ingested, and exposure to high levels of it can cause serious health problems like brain damage, kidney damage, high blood pressure, and anemia.
-It can also cause infertility.
+Lead is a health hazard if ingested, and exposure to high levels of lead can cause serious health problems like brain damage, kidney damage, high blood pressure, anemia, and infertility.
 Children and pregnant women are particularly vulnerable to the effects of lead.

-After ingestion, it’s stored in the bones, blood, and tissue.
-As humans age, lead stored in the bones will be released into the blood, putting older individuals, especially women, at greater risk.
+After ingestion, lead is stored in the bones, blood, and tissue.
+As humans age, lead stored in the bones can be released into the blood, putting older individuals, especially women, at great risk.

-The most common symptoms of lead exposure are as follows:
+The most common symptoms of lead exposure include:

 Stomach problems and abdominal pain